 - Muscle strain: When a leg muscle is overworked and stretched beyond its limits, as can occur in situations that require heavy lifting, the muscles can get strained, causing extreme pain.
 Strains typically take several weeks to recover.

 - Dislocation: Dislocation of the knee or hip occurs when the joint’s ligaments are compromised and causes swelling, pain, and difficulty walking.
 Dislocations are very serious and can even require surgery to correct, adding on to the recovery time.

-The Boston construction site lifting injury lawyers at Crowe & Mulvey, LLP, know that leg injuries like these can put construction workers out of work for months at a time.
+The Massachusetts construction site lifting injury lawyers at Crowe & Mulvey, LLP, know that leg injuries like these can put construction workers out of work for months at a time.

 If you or someone you work with has suffered from lifting injuries, then you may be able to get financial compensation to help pay for the costs of your treatment.
-The Boston, MA lifting injuries attorneys of Crowe & Mulvey, LLP, have worked with people in your position and may be able to advocate for you.
-Discuss your legal options when you contact our Boston, MA offices today at (617) 426-4488.
+The Massachusetts lifting injuries attorneys of Crowe & Mulvey, LLP, have worked with people in your position and may be able to advocate for you.
+Discuss your legal options when you contact our offices today at (617) 426-4488.